Samajwadi Party leader held for making ‘indecent’ remarks on social media | Politics

 - India

-A Samajwadi Part office bearer was arrested here on Sunday for allegedly making indecent and derogatory remarks on social media, police said.
+A Samajwadi Party office bearer was arrested here on Sunday for allegedly making indecent and derogatory remarks on social media, police said.

 Angry over Manish Jagan Agarwal's arrest, scores of Samajwadi Party workers gathered outside the Uttar Pradesh Police headquarters here, demanding his immediate release.